imjiaobin/imjiaobin/README.md

 ### Hi there 👋

 Jonathan #imjiaobin
-Hi, I'm Jonathan!
+-Hi, I'm Jonathan!
 I am a FRESH of coding.
 I love learing new technology and skills of web.
 I live in Taiwan.
 I want to become an engineer😸!

 ##🤓 My values
 ##🍏 Beginner's mindset and curiosity